• Skip to main content

 • How to make the cream cheese frosting

-• Baking with courgettes
+• Tips for baking with courgettes

 • Tips for making cream cheese frosting

-• Spiced Courgette Cupcakes with Cream Cheese Frosting
+• Spiced Courgette Cupcakes with Cream Cheese Frosting+−

-Spiced courgette cupcakes – rainy day baking
+Spiced courgette cupcakes – rainy-day baking

-Think carrot cake, but without the raisins and nuts, and grated courgettes instead of carrot.
-It works, honestly.
-Trust me.
+Think carrot cake, but without the raisins and nuts and using grated courgettes instead of carrots.

 Top down image of zucchini cupcakes with a swirl of cream cheese frosting topped with chopped nuts.